General random walk in a random environment defined on Galton-Watson trees: Markovian environment

+as we may, in view of~\eqref{condmar}.
+Then, for this choice of~$\e$, the liminf of~\eqref{cm2} as $n \ti$ is larger than~$0$, proving that the quantity in~\eqref{alln} is larger than~$1$ for our choice of $\e$ and for~$n$ large enough.

-Choosing~$1/c = (1-q)\de_\e \{\e/(1+\e)\}^N$ in~\Ref{condmar2} and taking $n^* = n^*(c)$ gives a mean number of green offspring that exceeds~$1$.
-Furthermore, by construction, the distribution of the number of green offspring is the same for all green vertices.
-Hence the Galton--Watson tree of green vertices is supercritical. \ep \end{proofsect}
+By construction, the distribution of the number of green offspring is the same for all green vertices.
+Hence, choosing an appropriate~$\e$, and then~$n$ large enough that the quantity in~\eqref{alln} is larger than one, the Galton--Watson tree of green vertices is supercritical. \ep \end{proofsect}

 The proofs that follow rely on large deviations results.
 These cannot be directly applied to~$A$, so we need to consider truncations.
 For this reason, it is convenient to introduce the large deviations results that we shall use applied to a generic process~$W := (W_i,\,i\ge0)$, which, together with a process $\widetilde{M}$ on~$\S$, makes~$\widetilde{\Gamma}$ defined by $\widetilde{\Gamma}_i \Def (W_i, \widetilde{M}_i)$ a Markov chain on~$\re\times\S$.
 Let~$\tK$ denote the kernel of this process.